sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake/snowflake-oauth.rst

         - Choose Snowflake as Connection Type
       * - Authentication Type
         - Select the USER_CREDENTIAL or OAUTH
-        - Choose USER_CREDENTIAL as Authentication Type
+        - Choose OAUTH as Authentication Type
       * - Connection Name
         - Connection Name
         - Add an unique Connection Name
-      * - Username
-        - Username
-        - Username for Snowflake
-      * - Password
-        - Password
-        - Password of Snowflake
-      * - Title
-        - Title for selected Connection
-        - Add an unique Title
-      * - Warehouse
-        - Warehouse
-        - Type Warehouse name which have access
-      * - Description
-        - Connection Description
-        - Add some Connection Description
       * - Url
         - Url for Snowflake
         - Url for Snowflake